Eshitamjn20/HEM-Housing-ML-Model/README.md

 ### Outputs to Expect:

-- Scatter Plots: Reduced scatter plots to make the predictions easier to compare.
+- **Scatter Plots**: Reduced scatter plots to make the predictions easier to compare.
 These plots will help you visualize how closely each model's predictions match the actual prices.
-- Comparison Table: A table is displayed showing the actual prices vs the predicted prices for each of the models (Random Forest, Polynomial Regression, and Gradient Boosting).
+- **Comparison Table**: A table is displayed showing the actual prices vs the predicted prices for each of the models (Random Forest, Polynomial Regression, and Gradient Boosting).